FORCE: Physics-aware Human-object Interaction: Related Work

+While these approaches have made significant strides, they primarily deal with static object interactions or specific types of movements.
+Our work addresses more challenging scenarios involving humans interacting and moving objects.

+\myparagraph{Interactions with moving objects.} Recent datasets have stimulated development in human-object interaction synthesis, capturing single-person~\cite{jiang2023chairs,zhao2024imhoi,huang2022intercap,bhatnagar22behave,li2023OMOMO,jiang2024scaling,kim2024parahome} and multi-person~\cite{zhang2024core4d,zhang2024hoi} with dynamic objects.
+Among the current methods for synthesizing dynamic human-object interactions, the Neural State Machine~\cite{nsm} can model both static and dynamic interactions.
+Diffusion models~\cite{diller2023cghoi, xu2023interdiff,peng2023hoi,DBLP:journals/corr/abs-2403-11208,xu2024interdreamer,yang2024fhoi} are applied to synthesize short-term human-object interactions with a fixed set of objects~\cite{bhatnagar22behave}, often assuming stable contact between humans and objects.
+More recent work~\cite{li2023OMOMO,li2024chois} conditions on object trajectories or waypoints to predict full-body object manipulation.

+However, these previous datasets and methods overlook how human motion is dictated by the physical attributes of the interaction, such as mass or friction.
+Our work addresses this gap by capturing a dataset that focuses on interactions with objects of varying resistance, including pushing, pulling, and carrying.
+We emphasize the nuanced details and motion diversity resulting from these properties.

-\myparagraph{Intuitive physics guided learning.} The contemporary studies of intuitive physics~\cite{intuitive1983,WattersZWBPT17,BattagliaPLRK16} has experienced a resurgence.
-This is attributed to recent attempts to incorporate human-level intuitive physics capabilities into deep learning frameworks.
-Some work infers the intrinsic physical properties of the object such as mass or spring~\cite{DuanDFT22,ZhengWPMCH21}, while others predict the underlying object dynamics such as object trajectory or the forces~\cite{MottaghiRGF16,MottaghiBRF16,GraviCap2021,wu2017,LererGF16,JannerLFTFW19,GrothFPV18}, which we found to be more relevant.
-Some of the investigations in this field forecast object trajectories or forces using Newtonian physics principles from images~\cite{MottaghiRGF16,MottaghiBRF16}, while others predict physical stability in moving object scenarios~\cite{wu2017,LererGF16,JannerLFTFW19,GrothFPV18}.
-Applications of intuitive physics have recently expanded to 3D computer vision.
-These include recovering object trajectories by modeling gravity~\cite{GraviCap2021}, and guiding 3D human pose estimation with center of mass and center of pressure.
+\myparagraph{Intuitive physics guided learning.} The study of intuitive physic~\cite{intuitive1983,WattersZWBPT17,BattagliaPLRK16} has experienced a resurgence with recent attempts to incorporate human-level intuitive physics capabilities into deep learning frameworks.
+Some work focuses on inferring intrinsic physical properties of objects such as mass or spring~\cite{DuanDFT22,ZhengWPMCH21} while others predict underlying object dynamics such as the trajectory~\cite{MottaghiRGF16,MottaghiBRF16}, forces~\cite{GraviCap2021,wu2017,LererGF16,JannerLFTFW19,GrothFPV18}, or physical stability~\cite{wu2017,LererGF16,JannerLFTFW19,GrothFPV18}.

+Applications of intuitive physics have expanded to 3D computer vision, including recovering object trajectories by modeling gravity ~\cite{GraviCap2021}, and guiding 3D human pose estimation with center of mass and center of pressure~\cite{tripathi2023ipman}.

-We draw our key insight from the intuitive physics studies, and model intricate interplay between dynamic human forces and object's resistance.
+Our work draws key insights from intuitive physics studies, modeling the intricate interplay between dynamic human forces and object resistance, by explicitly incorporating these physical attributes to generate more realistic and diverse human-object interactions.